"Wherever you are, you need to know: who are the communities that you serve and what does it mean to represent these communities." - Sharmila Setaram

 In 2016 & 2018, QFLIP set up camp at University and Union on campus to learn what makes Queen’s students “QFLIP out!” – in other words, what gets them excited about women’s initiatives like ours, their favourite QFLIP initiative, their favourite female leaders, and other fun trivia.

 Do you run a girl’s or women’s initiative that could benefit from our presence?
-Reach out to our community outreach team to start a dialogue with us!
+Reach out to our community and events team to start a dialogue with us!